-Course Code ECON 7016 Course Resource & Environmental Economics PG Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ECON 7011 or C&ENVENG 1008 Restrictions Available to MHealthEc&Policy, MFin&BusEc, ProCertPubPolicy, GradCertEc, GradCertIntEc, GradDipIntEc, GradDipAppEc, MAppEc, MAppEc(Int) & MAppEc(PubPolicy) students only Course Description This course studies the application of economic analysis to the management of the environmental and natural resources.
+Course Code ECON 7016 Course Resource & Environmental Economics PG Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ECON 7011 or C&ENVENG 1008 Restrictions Available to MHealthEc&Policy, MFin&BusEc, MGlobalFoodAgricBus, GCertAppEc, GCertIntEc, GDipIntEc, GDipAppEc, MAppEc, students only Course Description This course studies the application of economic analysis to the management of the environmental and natural resources.
 We will consider the role of economic theory in understanding and solving environmental and resource problems and discuss empirical examinations of the theory.
 Policy implications will be addressed with particular attention paid to analysing practical applications of the theories in different social, economic and political environments.
-A key assessment component will involve students engaging first-hand in changing behaviour regarding a resource or environmental issue of relevance to their family or country of origin.
+A key assessment component will involve students undertaking a practical analysis of a resource or environmental policy of relevance to themselves or country of origin.
 Topics that may be covered include: air and water pollution, sustainability, renewable and non-renewable resource management, and the impact of trade.

 Office location: Nexus 10, Level 4, Room 4.11

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course, students will be able to: